khattam/MirrorMind-AI/README.md

 ║                                        - Socrates             ║
 ║                                                               ║
-║  "But the examined life is way more fun with AI."             ║ ║                                        - MirrorMinds Team     ║ ║                                                               ║
+║  "But the examined life is way more fun with AI."             ║ ║                                        - MirrorMind Team      ║ ║                                                               ║
 ╚═══════════════════════════════════════════════════════════════╝
 ```

-MirrorMinds isn't just a project—it's an **experiment in AI ethics**, a **playground for philosophical exploration**, and a **testament to what happens when you combine modern AI with ancient wisdom**.
+MirrorMind isn't just a project—it's an **experiment in AI ethics**, a **playground for philosophical exploration**, and a **testament to what happens when you combine modern AI with ancient wisdom**.

-### ✨ What Makes MirrorMinds Special?
+### ✨ What Makes MirrorMind Special?

 - 🎭 **Watch AI agents debate** from different philosophical perspectives
 - ✨ **Build custom agents** with GPT-4o-powered enhancement